AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk-new/events.md

 ## Send events to Analytics and Platform

 Now that you have collected the events and sent them to Platform Edge Network, they are sent to the applications and services configured in your [datastream](create-datastream.md).
-In later lessons, you map this data to [Adobe Analytics](analytics.md) and [Adobe Experience Platform](platform.md).
+In later lessons, you map this data to [Adobe Analytics](analytics.md), [Adobe Experience Platform](platform.md) and other Adobe Experience Cloud solutions like [Adobe Target](target.md) and Adobe Journey Optimizer.

 >[!SUCCESS]
 >